Amakachy/LITA-class-work/README.md

-# LITA-class-work
+# LITA_Class_ Documentations
-this is were I want to document my projects  while learning DATA Analysis with the Incubator Hub.
+This is were I want to document my projects  while learning Data Analysis with the Incubator Hub.